 Create custom connectors

-The Datagrok server uses the Grok Connect service to connect and retrieve database data.
-You can extend Grok Connect using a JVM language.
+Datagrok server uses Grok Connect service to query databases.
+You can extend Grok Connect by developing your own data connectors in Java.

 Adding a new connector